 - Discovery Princess

 After a five-year hiatus, Princess Cruises introduced the world to the Royal Class with Royal Princess in 2013, christened by Kate Middleton aka Her Royal Highness the Duchess of Cambridge.
-Defining characteristics of this six-ship class include a glass “seawalk,” a sprawling spa and thermal suite called the Enclave, and more suites, spread across 19 decks.
+Defining characteristics of this six-ship class include a glass “seawalk,” a sprawling spa and thermal suite called The Enclave, and more suites, spread across 19 decks.

 In terms of cabin design, Sky Suites landed in 2019 with the launch of Sky Princess and welcomed the cruise line into a new era of larger and plusher staterooms.
 These 1,800-square-foot suites not only offer a sense of heightened luxury but are the first staterooms by the cruise line that can accommodate five people.
 There are also more Deluxe Balcony accommodations on the Royal Class.

-Princess works with award-winning Broadway composer Stephen Schwartz, which has resulted in original musicals like “Magic to Do” and “The Secret Silk,” which you can see onboard.
+Princess works with award-winning Broadway composer Stephen Schwartz, which has resulted in original musicals like “Magic To Do” and “The Secret Silk,” which you can see onboard.
 Select Royal-class ships even offer the chance to play “Deal or No Deal.”

 Pair your show with some dinner at Royal-class sushi and seafood venue Ocean Terrace.
 Finish the night off with a sweet treat of gelato at the onboard gelateria.
 Like much of the fleet, you can always find a solid slice of pizza around the ship at a pizzeria like Alfredo’s.